apnadkarni/blt/doc/drawerset.rst

     *String* is an arbitrary string but should be unique among drawers using the same TCL variable.
 The default is "1".

-  **-resize** *resizeMode*
+  **-resize** *boolean*
-    Indicates that the drawer can expand or shrink from its requested width when the *drawerset* is resized.  *ResizeMode* must be one of the following.

-    **none**
-      The size of the embedded child widget in *drawerName* does not change as the drawer is resized.
-    **expand**
-      The size of the embedded child widget in *drawerName* is expanded if there is extra space in drawer.
-    **shrink**
-      The size of the embedded child widget in *drawerName* is reduced beyond its requested width if there is not enough space in the drawer.
-    **both**
-      The size of the embedded child widget in *drawerName* may grow or shrink depending on the size of the drawer.

-    The default is "none".
+    Indicates that the drawer can be expanded or shrunk when sliding the drawer by dragging its handle.
+If *boolean* is "0", the requested size of the drawer is maintained while sliding the drawer.
+If *boolean* is "1", then embedded Tk widget is resized.
+You can use the drawer's **-width** and **-height** options to control the minumum and maximum sizes of the drawer.
+The default is "0".

   **-scale** *scaleName*
     Specifies the scale of the steps when transitioning between open and